esswhy/snag_greymatter/README.md

 ## Investigating the role of sex hormones on spatial navigation behavior and grey matter in midlife adults

-Project and analysis currently in progress, thus code and data are currently confidential.
+Project and analysis currently in progress.